The directors of the group are responsible for relationships with our suppliers. Our way of working can be summarised in a few simple principles:

 Our subsidiaries FGinox and Sodeco Valves also carried out employee surveys in 2018.

-We are planning to repeat this exercise every three years so as to measure the impact of decisions taken.
+We are planning to repeat this exercise in 2020 and 2021 so as to measure the impact of decisions taken.

 A FESTIVE, SPORTY VIBE